TS-RSR: A provably efficient approach for batch Bayesian Optimization: Numerical results

 First, we have a 4D hyperparameter tuning task for the hyperparameters of the RMSProp optimizer in a 1-hidden layer NN regression task for the Boston housing dataset.
 Here, the 4 parameters we tune are 1) the number of nodes in the hidden layer (between 1 and 100), 2) the learning rate of the RMSProp optimizer (between $0.001$ and $0.1$), 3) the weight decay of the optimizer (between $0$ and $0.5$), 4) the momentum parameter of the optimizer (between $0$ and $0.5$).
 The experiment is repeated 10 times, and the neural network’s weight initialization and all other parameters are set to be the same to ensure a fair comparison.
 The dataset was randomly split into train/validation sets.
 We initialize the observation set to have 15 random function evaluations which were set to be the same across all the methods.
 The performances of the different algorithms in terms of the simple regret\footnote{Since a grid search is infeasible over the 4-dimensional search space, to compute the average regret, we take the best validation loss found across all the runs of all the algorithms as our proxy for the best possible loss.} at the last iteration for the regression L2-loss on the validation set of the Boston housing dataset is shown in Table \ref{tab:results_real_world}.
 As we can see, TS-RSR outperforms all its competitors, improving on its closest competitor (BUCB) by 25.7$\%$.
 The trajectories of the average simple regret is shown in Figure \ref{fig:real_traj}.

 Next, we experimented on the active learning for robot pushing setup from [4].
 This consists of conducting active policy search on the task of selecting a pushing action of an object towards a designed goal location.
 There are two variants to the problem with one being 3D, and another being 4D.
 For the 3D function, the input includes the robot location $(r_x,r_y)$ and the pushing duration $t_r$; for the 4D, the input also includes specifying the initial angle the robot faces.
 In this experiment, we also have ten repetitions for both the two functions, where each repetition represents a different goal.
 The simple regret performances at the last iteration can be found in Table \ref{tab:results_real_world}, where we again we see that TS-RSR significantly outperforms its peers, improving on its closests competitor (BUCB in both cases) by 35.7$\%$ in the 3D case and $25.7\%$ in the 4D case respectively.
 The trajectories of the average simple regret is shown in Figure \ref{fig:real_traj}.
+We provide more details of our experimental setup in Appendix \ref{appendix:simulation_details}.